laravel/docs/providers.md

         App\Providers\AppServiceProvider::class,
     ];

-When you use the `make:provider` Artisan command, the generated provider will automatically be added to the `bootstrap/providers.php` file.
-However, if you have manually created the provider class, you should add it to the array:
+When you invoke the `make:provider` Artisan command, Laravel will automatically add the generated provider to the `bootstrap/providers.php` file.
+However, if you have manually created the provider class, you should manually add the provider class to the array:

     <?php